jeremyhilado/seir-224-project-2/evaluation.md

 ### Presentation
 - All group members presented in roughly equal amounts
 - The [provided structure](readme.md) was followed
-- The presentation was enjoyable to experience
+- The presentation was interesting, compelling, and enjoyable.
+That is: the presenters did not simply read off cards or recite memorizations; no presenter monopolized the conversation; the presenters seemed genuine; the content was informative
 - The points presented were compelling, both in content **and delivery**